-Whether you are working on ways to improve his academics, bolster his college options, establish a solid value system, develop confidence, or become more motivated and goal oriented, it’s important to know what makes a private school education at Army and Navy Academy such a sound investment in your son’s future.
-Check our the Comparative Statistics below to see how our boarding school for boys sets students apart in terms of college and life preparation.
+The time to create your son’s tomorrow is now.
+Your investment in Army and Navy Academy will be matched by our commitment to your cadet’s growth and development as we prepare him to succeed in college and far beyond.
+Whether you are working on ways to improve his academics, bolster his college options, establish a solid value system, develop his confidence, or help him become more motivated, Army and Navy Academy is a powerful and transformative investment in your child’s future.
+Comparative statistics below detail how our military boarding school for boys sets students apart in terms of college and life preparation.

 |Boarding Students||Private Day Students||Public School Students|